A Soldier's Play: Plot synopsis

-As Davenport interviews witnesses and suspects, we see flashbacks showing what Sergeant Waters was like, and how he treated his men.
-The light-skinned Waters was highly intelligent and extremely ambitious, and loathed black men who conformed to old-fashioned racist stereotypes.
+As Davenport interviews witnesses and suspects, flashbacks show what Sergeant Waters was like, and how he treated his men.
+The light-skinned Waters was highly intelligent and extremely ambitious.
+He loathed black men who conformed to old-fashioned racist stereotypes.
 Waters dreamed of sending his own children to an elite college where they would associate with white students, rather than with other blacks.
 In Waters' mind, Uncle Toms and "lazy, shiftless Negroes" reflected poorly on him, and made it harder for other African-Americans to succeed.
 For that reason, Waters persecuted black soldiers like Private C.J.
-Memphis, whose broad grin and jive talk made Waters' blood boil.
-Waters' cruelty and vindictiveness drove Memphis to suicide, which alienated the rest of Waters' men, and turned them hopelessly against him.
+Memphis, whose broad grin and jive talk infuriated Waters.
+Waters' cruelty and vindictiveness drove Memphis to suicide, which alienated the rest of Waters' men and turned them against him.

 Shortly before he was murdered, Waters came to realize how futile and foolish his lifelong attempts to behave like a white man had been.
 His dying words, "They still hate you," reflected his belated understanding that white hatred and disdain of black men like himself had nothing to do with stereotypical black behavior, and that whites would probably always hate him, no matter how hard he tried to emulate "white" ways.